 For this recipe you don’t need too much equipment!
 To heat treat the flour, you will need a rimmed half sheet baking pan.

-To make the cookie dough, you will need a stand mixer fitted with the paddle attachment.
+To make the cookie dough, you will need a stand mixer fitted with the paddle attachment to beat together the dough mixture.

 heat treat flour